cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-AMELIORATION SADE-MUSCLE-EN.md

 # Context

-CS Group responsabilities for Absolute radiometric calibration - Studies for improving SADE-MUSCLE tools are as follows:
+CS Group responsabilities for Absolute radiometric calibration - Studies for improving Sade -Muscle tools are as follows:
 * Study, development

 ![Main Picture](Project-CNES-DTQTIS-AMELIORATION SADE-MUSCLE-EN pict 1.png)

 The features are as follows:
-* **Improved hyperspectral interpolation on desert sites :**
+* **Improvement hyperspectral interpolation on deserted sites :**
-* Analysis of available hyperspectra (GOME-2, ONERA, ECOSTRESS, PICSAND)
+* Analysis of available hyperspectres (Gome-2, Onera, Ecostress, Picsand)
-* Generation of reference hyperspectra of desert sites
+* Generation of reference hyperspectres for desert sites
 * Application to calibration (MSI, OLCI, SLSTR)
-	**TOA Spectral Integration for Deserts Calibration :**
+	**Toa spectral integration for deserted calibration :**
-* Adaptation of MUSCLE tools/Implementation of the algorithm
+* Adaptation of muscle/implementation of algorithm
-* BOA/TOA integration comparison (SPOT-6 and SLSTR calibrations)
+* BOA/TOA integration comparison (Spot-6 and SLSTR calibrations)
-	**Rayleigh/Glitter calibration :**
+	**Rayleigh/glitter calibration :**
-* Morel&Gentili BRDF correction development (MUSCLE-NEO integration in progress)
+* Development BRDF Morel & Gentili Correction (Integration Muscle-Neo in progress)
-* Study on improving the spectral interpolation of reflectances CLIMZOO
+* Study on improving the spectral interpolation of air conditioning reflectances

 # Project implementation

 The project objectives are as follows:
-* Improving surface reflectance modeling of desert calibration sites
+* Improve the modeling of surface reflectance of desert calibration sites
-* Replace Spline interpolation made from multi-spectral measurements by interpolation from a hyperspectrum
+* Replace the spline interpolation made from multi-spectral measures with an interpolation from a hyperspectrans
-* Replace the integration of the surface reflectance with the integration of the simulated signal at the top of the atmosphere
+* Replace the integration of surface reflectance by integration of the simulated signal at the top of the atmosphere

 The processes for carrying out the project are:
-* Study, tests, regular progress meetings
+* Study, tests, regular advancement meetings

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate